-Which is why dentists need to expand their knowledge on professional tooth whitening.
+Which is why dentists need to expand their knowledge on professional tooth whitening and follow tooth whitening protocol.
 If not to offer patients the best and most appropriate treatment, then to ensure their practice is capitalising on this growing trend.

 Here, we dig a little deeper into the industry - bringing you the what, the when, and the how of professional tooth whitening.